skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > cheated when they finally found the place and all it really had that
 > interested them was a HINT of how to find Fiore.
 Ah well.

-Skeeve takes Eomer (who is an NPC right now, remember) into the tower and they puzzle their way through the various traps.
+Skeeve takes Eomer (who is an NPC right now) into the tower and they puzzle their way through the various traps.
 Once complete, they search the place.
 They are supposed to tell the guards when they are done, but Skeeve wants a look at the spoils first.
 He finds a book which details the cure to the Queen's curse.
 This is too valuable to pass up, so he grabs it.

 They then head downstairs and report that their work is complete.
 They are paid for their trouble, and then head for the Citadel.
 They plan